tuchanski/vending-machine/README.md

 Created for the Algorithmic Logic course in the first semester of the Bachelor's in Computer Science at PUCPR - I chose to use matrix operations that are called by methods in classes.

-You can read what was asked in the pdf below: https://drive.google.com/file/d/18-leBXMg5ZrMaZDBI2ujO5u4vRyuJqxL/view?usp=sharing
+You can read the concept about this project in this PDF file, but the language written here is Portuguese: https://drive.google.com/file/d/18-leBXMg5ZrMaZDBI2ujO5u4vRyuJqxL/view?usp=sharing